wlinna/Arkhados/README.md

 ## License ##

-JMageBattle is GPLv3 licensed, except for two
+JMageBattle is GPLv3 licensed, except for two files that I copied from MonkeyZone